is better than judgmental polarization."

 size, ethnicity, etc), are viewed as unique gifts that an individual can offer to a group or community."

 Serena Belliveau-Townend, Grade 10, Carihi Secondary School, British Columbia

-without disabilities through interaction, collaboration, and peer learning.
-Inclusion enhances self-esteem and promotes acceptance,
+with and without disabilities through interaction, collaboration, and peer learning.
+Inclusion enhances self-esteem and promotes

-understanding, and friendship.
-Communities in which all children and youth are included are healthier, more balanced, and
+acceptance, understanding, and friendship.
+Communities in which all children and youth are included are healthier, more balanced,

 Kristen Zechello, SEPAC

 “For me, inclusion is about equality of participation.
 It is about being